3MAH/fedoo/docs/boundary_conditions.rst

 Dirichlet and Neumann Boundary conditions
 ____________________________________________

-The usual boundary conditions are associated with the :py:class:`fedoo.core.BoundaryCondition` Object.
 The recommanded way to apply some boundary conditions is to use the method :py:meth:`fedoo.ListBC.add`, directly from problem attribute :py:attr:`fedoo.Problem.bc`.
+This method build a :py:class:`fedoo.core.BoundaryCondition` object and add it to the problem boundary conditions.

 .. autosummary::
    :toctree: generated/